quchen/articles/applicative_monad.md

 ### 3. Apply the change

 Once Hackage is prepared, applying the changes to the Base package is painless.
 However, this is not primarily a GHC, but a Haskell change.
 The previous steps were basically preparing the landscape, and when we've (hopefully) found out that it is a good idea to go through with it, it can be proposed to go into the Report.
-If we make it this far, the AMP should go through quite easily.
+If we make it this far, the AMP should pass quite easily.